The impact of lockdown on our dogs socialisation

 Socialisation is all about learning what’s normal and what isn’t.
 Our older dogs weren’t so affected because their normal was already well established before lockdown.
 For them, lockdown felt weird, but they never forgot what it was like before.
 As we went back to how things were, the confident, older dog, bounced back to old habits and all was well.

 Our younger dogs knew no different.
-In fact, for them, having dogs from other packs over for “coffee” is plain weird.
+In fact, for them, having dogs from other packs over for “coffee” is just plain weird.
 Their normal makes perfect sense, but are now being asked to change their normal quite dramatically and to something quite unnatural.
 For some this is exciting, but for many, it is very frightening.
-In either case, as we ease into new routines, it’s perfectly fair to expect some unusual new behaviours.
+In either case, as we eased into new routines, it’s perfectly fair to expect some unusual new behaviours.

 So what next?